This how-to will teach you how to set up a new SQL Server database.

 2 Set Up a New Database

 When setting up a new database for Mendix, most of the settings can be left to the default configuration.
 When looking at the general settings, you only need to set up the database name.
-Set up the database files according to the Microsoft SQL Server best practices (for details, see Best Practices for Configuring SQL Server).
+Set up the database files according to the Microsoft SQL Server best practices (for details, see SQL Server Installation Best Practices).

 In the database options, the default properties need to be evaluated.
 When choosing a collation, pay attention to the type of collation you are going to use.
 Mendix uses UTF-8 for all data evaluation.
 Depending on your exact locale, you will most likely want to choose one of the